lojikil/bsidesslc-microctf/README.md

 ## level 2

-Santa's API system, run's Kudritza code; Kudritza code has a special mode to dump all UUIDs
+create a login (no actual vuln), but people will waste time I'm sure.

 ## level 3

+SysOp's API system, run's Kudritza code; Kudritza code has a special mode to dump all UUIDs

+## level 4

+IDOR key system

 UUID validator, but there's something wrong with your UUID...

 (it's ROT13(base64(uuid)))

+## level 5

+use key from key system to access "admin panel"